 - Eating, drinking and swallowing difficulties

-- Voice problems any difficulties with the pitch, volume or quality of an individual's voice.
+- Voice disorders - any difficulty with the pitch, volume or quality of voice.

 How can Speech and Language Therapy help individuals with speech disorders?